opengauss-mirror/docs/content/en/docs/Developerguide/select.md

   The START WITH clause usually appears at the same time as the CONNECT BY clause.
 It is a recursive statement for graph traversal of data.
 START WITH represents the initial number of recursive items, and the PRIOR keyword can be specified for the column in the CONNECT BY condition.
 Represents recursively using this column as recursion.
 The current constraint can only specify PRIOR for the columns in the table, and does not support specifying the PRIOR keyword for expressions and type conversions.

+-   **START WITH clause**

+    The  **START WITH**  clause is usually used together with the  **CONNECT BY**  clause and indicates the initial condition of recursion.
+Data is traversed recursively and hierarchically.
+If this clause is omitted and the  **CONNECT BY**  clause is used alone, all rows in the table are used as the initial set.

+- **CONNECT BY clause**

+  **CONNECT BY**  indicates the recursive join condition.
+In the  **CONNECT BY**  condition, you can specify the  **PRIOR**  keyword for a column, indicating that the column is used as the recursive key for recursion.
+The  **PRIOR**  keyword can be specified only for columns in the table and cannot be specified for expressions or type conversion.
+If  **NOCYCLE**  is added before a recursive join condition, recursion stops when a circular record is encountered. \(Note: A SELECT statement containing the  **START WITH ..
+CONNECT BY**  clause does not support the FOR SHARE or UPDATE lock.\)

 -   **GROUP BY clause**

     Condenses query results into a single row all selected rows that share the same values for the grouped expressions.